Drainage issues and answers

-Farmers, contractors, local governmental units and university researchers have been examining alternative surface inlet designs to see if they will provide adequate drainage and control the delivery of contaminants to receiving bodies of water.
-These projects include laboratory work, small research plots, and on-farm field-scale research.
-"Rock" inlets are being evaluated for their effectiveness in removing water and trapping sediment.
-A design and monitoring process is in place to assess the longevity and efficacy of these techniques.
+Farmers, contractors, local governmental units and university researchers have been examining alternative surface inlet designs to see if they’ll provide adequate drainage and control the delivery of contaminants to receiving bodies of water.
+These projects include laboratory work, small research plots and on-farm field-scale research.

 Computer simulation of drainage systems

 A variety of projects have used computer modeling to investigate the performance of drainage systems and landscapes over several (often many) years.
 This work complements field research that’s typically conducted over a shorter time frame.
 Projects include: